 Half an hour later, the train heaved and jolted, and they moved at a snail’s pace out of the station.
 The trans-Siberian journey had begun.
 There was only another 8 days and 6000 miles to go before the train would reach Beijing.

 There were few luxuries on board.
-The purser brought round little glasses of tea, and if you wanted, you could fetch hot water from the Russian kettle, called the, samovar at the end of the corridor.
-Toragana ate pot noodles and salami which she shared with Bertie.
+The purser brought around little glasses of tea, and if you wanted, you could fetch hot water from the Russian kettle, called the samovar, at the end of the corridor.
+Toragana ate pot noodles and salami, which she shared with Bertie.
 In return, he gave her some of his special peach-scented chocolate.
 They caught sight of the white walls of Danilov Monastery, and from then on watched millions of silver birch trees roll past their window at 40 miles per hour.

 “I know,” said Toragana softly.
-And Bertie wondered exactly what it was that she knew.
+Bertie wondered exactly what it was that she knew.

 On the platform, Princess Toragana offered her hand to Bertie, perhaps meaning him to kiss it farewell, but he gave it a formal shake.

-“I see, “ said Bertie, “Now I need to buy a spade.”
-To explain this, he had to get out of the car and show Colya some shovelling motions.
+“I see,” said Bertie.
+“Now I need to buy a spade.”
+To explain this, he had to get out of the car and show Kolya some shovelling motions.
 The driver got out too, opened the boot, and took out a shovel.

-Bertie went back to his hotel for a good solid sleep until the the evening.
+Bertie went back to his hotel for a good solid sleep until the evening.
 Kolya took him to a cafe where they ate Siberian dumplings called pelmani, and Bertie had to absolutely insist that he couldn’t drink vodka.
-When it was late enough, they returned to Prince Rudolf’s Mansion.
+When it was late enough, they returned to Prince Rudolf’s mansion.